rogeryeosgit/QTProject/README.md

 - After not using it for a while, google's legacy person api is deactivated, trying to ractify by updating dependencies
 - Need to implement logging properly, if not public can see errors
 - Check Google Person API usage
 - How does Vue wait for data to arrive from the server?
 Computed properties?
+- Reading up on vue-server-renderer
+- Ok, need to learn nuxt.js for SSR

 23/03/2019
 - What are best practices to use Express together with Vue frontend